🤝 Transmission

 In some cases, additional symptoms may occur, for example:

-• Inflammation of the skin, when damaged areas are covered with Bacteria infect
+- Inflammation of the skin, when damaged areas become infected with bacteria

 If you notice symptoms consistent with monkeypox, or if you have had close contact with a person who has been confirmed to have monkeypox, it is sensible to seek medical advice and reduce close physical contact until it is clear what is behind it.